Senzing/code-snippets-v4/python/searching/README.md

 ## Snippets

 - **search_futures.py**
-  - Read and search for records from a file using multiple threads
+  - Read and search for records from a file using multiple threads.
-  - To see results first load records with [add_futures.py](../loading/add_futures.py)
+  - To see results first load records with [add_futures.py](../loading/add_futures.py).
 - **search_records.py**
-  - Basic iteration over a few records, searching for each one
+  - Basic iteration over a few records, searching for each one.
-  - To see results first load records with [add_truthset_loop.py](../loading/add_truthset_loop.py)
+  - To see results first load records with [add_truthset_loop.py](../loading/add_truthset_loop.py).